jhcreative/BackboneCarouselPrototype/README.md

 - Similarly, lone template definition leverages primitive one-line jQuery selection from index.html, which would move to own file at scale.
 - Carousel UI components load via nested require statement in carousel-bbm.js file, including GSAP animation library.
 - New features common to most carousels prepared for in content definition and ui:
-  -- image info as originating ID, 'alt' and 'title' information in content definition in carousel-bbm.js -- independent numbering for scalable pagination, sample transition structure using GSAP, etc in carousel-ui.js
+  - Image info as originating ID, 'alt' and 'title' information in content definition in carousel-bbm.js
+  - Independent numbering for scalable pagination, sample transition structure using GSAP, etc in carousel-ui.js
 - Example insertion point for new features as views noted with comments in index.html

 ### References
 - Architecture choices researched and based on work by David Sulq in two latest additions to my own reference library:
-  -- Backbone.Marionette.js: A Gentle Introduction (http://leanpub.com/marionette-gentle-introduction)
+  - Backbone.Marionette.js: A Gentle Introduction (http://leanpub.com/marionette-gentle-introduction)
-  -- Structuring Backbone Code with RequireJS and Marionette Modules (http://leanpub.com/structuring-backbone-with-requirejs-and-marionette)
+  - Structuring Backbone Code with RequireJS and Marionette Modules (http://leanpub.com/structuring-backbone-with-requirejs-and-marionette)